Reviews You Can Rely On

 Credit: Jack Cramer

 Keep in mind that for your bag to perform up to its temperature rating, you need a quality sleeping pad.
 It's not hard to find online complaints about bags not meeting their temp ratings, but this could be due to an incomplete setup.
 We know some folks sleep colder than others, but in some cases, we believe the culprit is an inadequate sleeping pad.
-Additionally, take care of yourself to get the most out of your bag's feathers and outdoor adventure.
-It helps not to be cold when you get into your bag, to be well-fed and hydrated, and to remove any wet clothing that might chill your skin.
+Additionally, take care of your bag to get the most out of its insulation.
+It helps to already be somewhat warm when you get into your bag, to be well-fed and hydrated, and to remove any wet clothing that might chill your skin.
+You can also boil water, put it in a Nalgene, close it tight, and stick it inside your bag for added warmth that will last for hours.

 backpacking sleeping bag - all bags are designed to be used with a good sleeping pad to...